Nathan Johnson (abolitionist): Assist former slaves

 The Johnson's properties were a station on the Underground Railroad.

 In 1834, an enslaved woman, Betsey Gibson, her daughter Jane, and another daughter and half-siblings were brought to New Bedford.
 They were brought to the home of Nathan Johnson at 21 Seventh Street home, at the request of Patrick Gibson, who enslaved them all.
 Betsey Gibson, aged 34, was his concubine and Patrick wanted to have her and the children cared for and educated.
 He paid for their education.
 Seven-year-old Jane and her sister, eleven-year-old Helen, were Betsey and Patrick's daughters.
 There was also a boy named Toby and about nine-year-old girl named Margaret, which may have been Patrick's daughter or granddaughter.
 He ensured that they had food, cloth for clothing, and that they were receiving a good education.
 He also ensured that they were aware of events in their family member's lives.
 Patrick, who had come north regularly for his health, died unexpectedly in December 1837.
 Expenses for the Gibsons was managed by Patrick's business partner, Edmund Molyneux, who said that he wished to relocate the Gibsons to Jamaica, where slavery became illegal in 1838.
 Johnson was leery about the arrangement, but Betsey felt she should trust that it would all work out.
 Townspeople from New Bedford, afraid that the Gibson family would be returned to slavery, became involved in investigating their legal status after Patrick Gibson's death and the nature of Nathan's intentions.
 It was determine that Nathan was not at fault and that the Gibsons should remain in New Bedford.
 See also Amelia Piper, Jane's mother-in-law, and Elizabeth Piper Ensley, Jane's daughter.

-The Johnsons most famously gave shelter in 1838 to Frederick Douglass when he escaped slavery, his wife Anna Murray-Douglass, and their children at their house on 21 Seventh Street.
+The Johnsons most famously gave shelter in 1838 to Frederick Douglass when he escaped slavery and his wife Anna Murray-Douglass at their house on 21 Seventh Street.
 When Frederick Douglass came to New Bedford, he had the surname Johnson, and Nathan Johnson suggested that he take the surname of Douglas based upon a figure from Walter Scott's The Lady of the Lake, which Nathan was reading at that time.
 He may have suggested the spelling of Douglass in recognition of Robert and Grace Douglass, prominent African Americans from Philadelphia.